alexialechot/SurveyPieChart/README.md

 #### Unity 2D - 2018.3.1f1
-App that make a percentage / Pie Chart / of the answers in realtime.
+App that makes a percentage / Pie Chart / of the answers in realtime.

 # CONSTRUCTION